nephlm/folio/README.md

 The idea is to have one source for the document and when a change is made be able to generate both the ebook and print book from the same source without having to do any fiddling.

-This is no for academic articles or dissertations.
-It's limited in scope popular fiction books.
+This is not for academic articles or dissertations.
+It's limited in scope to popular fiction books.

 ## Considerations